-Her focus is on cutting across subject and faculty boundaries to bring together technical, enterprise, and narrative skills to train future science communicators.
+Her focus is on cutting across subject and faculty boundaries to bring together the technical and narrative skills to train the science communicators of the future.

 You can apply for postgraduate study using our Postgraduate Online Application Form.
 It's a quick and easy process.